KarikFreiheit/Memoir/README.md

 �
 �

-PNG's on the main page are examples of the UI
+PNG's on the main branch are examples of the UI